filipedeschamps/rss-feed-emitter/README.md

 </p>

 <p align="center">
-  Track tons of feeds and receive events for every new item published with this super RSS News Feed aggregator written in Node.js and ES6.
+  Track tons of feeds and receive events for every new item published with this super RSS News Feed aggregator.
 </p>